Types of UX research

 We began with generative research, emphasizing its role in understanding user motivations, pain points, and problem framing early in the development process.
 Then, evaluative research took the spotlight, highlighting its iterative nature and ability to assess existing solutions for user-friendliness.

-Qualitative research was discussed as a means to uncover the “why” behind user behaviors and complement quantitative data.
-Quantitative research, on the other hand, was presented as a way to gather numerical insights efficiently and make data-driven decisions.
+Qualitative research was discussed to uncover the “why” behind user behaviors and complement quantitative data.
+Quantitative research, on the other hand, was presented to gather numerical insights efficiently and make data-driven decisions.

 The chapter also covered attitudinal and behavioral research, showcasing how they offer complementary perspectives on user behavior and preferences.
 Remote and in-person research was also explored, weighing the pros and cons of each method.